Join us on November 14, 2024 at 10 am WAT (UTC+1) // 11am CAT // 12pm EAT for our webinar session featuring Euan Adie, the CEO of Overton.

 He has also worked at Nature Publishing Group and as a researcher in medical genetics at the University of Edinburgh.

-Questions to discuss during the Q&A session
+Questions discussed during the Q&A session

 1. What inspired you to start Overton, and how has the journey been so far?